Richard B. Shull: Death

-Kensico Cemetery in Valhalla, Westchester County, New York.
+Kensico Cemetery in Valhalla Westchester County, New York.

 Hobbies and interests

-In a 2012 interview, Shull's Holmes & Yoyo co-star John Schuck remembered him as "a very funny actor and a unique man," adding that Shull "lived in the ’40s.
+In a 2012 interview, Shull's Holmes & Yoyo co-star John Schuck remembered him as "a very funny actor and a unique man", adding that Shull "lived in the ’40s.
 He bought ’40s clothing, he only used pen and ink, he had his own railroad car which he would attach to trains and travel around the country.
 He had a 1949 Chevrolet car.
 I mean, he truly lived in the past.
 Quite remarkable."

 In 1995, Shull co-founded the North American Araucanian Royalist Society (NAARS) with Daniel Paul Morrison.
 The NAARS studies the Kingdom of Araucania and Patagonia which was founded in 1860 by the Mapuche people of South America.
 The NAARS devoted a large portion of issue number 10 of their official journal, The Steel Crown, to the life of Shull.

 Shull was an invested member of The Baker Street Irregulars, the literary society dedicated to Sherlock Holmes.
-He received his investiture "An Actor, and a Rare One," in 1986.
+He received his investiture "An Actor, and a Rare One", in 1986.

-Shull was a member of the Players Club, the New York and the Sons of the Revolution in the State of NY.
+Shull was a member of the New York City arts club The Players and the Sons of the Revolution in the State of New York.